Wix Studio: About the Wix IDE

 Note: To use backend functions in your public and page code files, export functions from your backend files using web methods.

 2. Test your code using a test site or by previewing your site.
-You can see messages logged from your code in the Site Events monitor or by connecting your site to Google Operations (Cloud Logging).
+You can see messages logged from your code in Wix Logs or by connecting your site to Google Cloud Logs (Cloud Logging).

 3. When your code is ready, publish your site to make your changes live.